Courses

 This course analyzes the key legal and practical aspects involved in the rapidly evolving landscape of name, image, and likeness (“NIL”).
 The Course will provide students an in-depth understanding of the core issues and challenges practitioners face when representing student-athletes, businesses/brands, universities, and other key stakeholders in NIL related matters.
 Students will explore the interplay between the everchanging legal and regulatory landscape governing NIL (including various states’ NIL law, potential federal legislation, NCAA rules and policies, university and athletic conference rules and policies, FERPA and privacy protections, and Title IX).
 Students will also get hands-on experience through: (1) the drafting and negotiation of an NIL agreement from the perspective of legal counsel for either a student-athlete or a business; and (2) the drafting of an opinion letter/memo to general counsel for a university analyzing specific NIL related issues (i.e., whether certain conduct constitutes a violation of Louisiana’s NIL statute, potential legal exposure for prohibiting a student-athlete from engaging in a NIL deal, international student-athletes’ rights to engage in NIL activities, etc.).

-Faculty: David Fleshman and Ashleigh Clare-Kearney Thigpen
+Faculty: David Fleshman, Ashleigh Clare-Kearney Thigpen, and Olivia Nuss

 Community Development and Tax Policy****

 This course will explore the nexus of finance and community development through three types of tax incentive programs: Historic Tax Credits, Renewable Energy Tax Credits and New Markets Tax Credits.
-Students will explore state and federal economic incentive programs and the tools utilized to maximize the value of those incentives.
+Students will explore state and federal economic incentive programs, and the tools utilized to maximize the value of those incentives.

-Faculty: Joel Boussert
+Faculty: Joel Boussert and Nick LaCour

 Video Game Law

+This course will examine a range of issues related to the creation and marketing of video games.
 Students will study copyright, trademark, publicity rights and other intellectual property rights, as well as statutory protections such as the Digital Millennial Copyright Act that are integral to the development and distribution of video games.
 Students will also evaluate the relationship between the developer and publisher of games and evaluate the key contractual provisions contained in every publisher and developer agreement.
 Finally, issues such as First Amendment protections and the danger to children through the promotion of violence will be evaluated.
 Students will engage in simulated negotiation and drafting of video game agreements incorporating the relevant concepts in the course.

 Faculty: J. Michael Monahan